21 Mar Choosing the Right Grass for Shade

 Shady areas beneath trees and tall shrubs can be lightened up by pruning limbs and thinning the canopy so that sunlight can penetrate to the grass beneath.
 With trees, removing lower branches is a good idea to raise the canopy and to allow sunlight to reach the turf by slanting in beneath branches.
 It also helps to keep grass in shady areas at a half to one inch taller than in the sunny parts of your yard.
 Testing a couple of pieces or plugs in an area where you are considering planting is the best way to determine whether an area is too shady.
 If it is, using larger beds with landscape plants better suited for shade sometimes is a better option.

 At Sod Solutions, one of our top grasses for shaded areas is Palmetto® St. Augustine.
-With more than one billion sq. ft. sold, Palmetto is the most-purchased patented turfgrass in the world.
+With more than two billion sq. ft. sold, Palmetto is the most purchased patented turfgrass in the world.
 It demonstrates superior shade, cold, frost, heat and drought tolerance.
 It is used from the Carolinas to California under a wide range of climate and soil conditions, making it the ideal choice for residential and commercial use.
 Palmetto St. Augustine is a hardy, low-maintenance variety with an outstanding emerald green color.
 It performs well in full sun, yet also thrives in shaded areas with three to four hours of direct daily sunlight.
 A newer St. Augustine variety that has been released called CitraBlueTMSt.
 Augustine also demonstrates superior shade tolerance.
 This St. Augustine variety has a deep blue-green color and shows disease resistance where other grasses do not.

 When it comes to zoysiagrass for shade, InnovationTMZoysia is another Sod Solutions top performer.
 Innovation is one of the newer developed zoysia varieties with one of its key characteristics being improved shade tolerance.
 EMPIRE Turf® Zoysia Grass, a medium textured zoysiagrass grown in warm season areas, has moderate shade tolerance, while Innovation, a finer textured zoysiagrasses grown in the transition zone, has greater shade tolerance.